 Influencing: Persuading and influencing stakeholders

 At its core, a question about influencing senior stakeholders seeks to gauge your ability to effectively persuade and drive decisions within the upper echelons of the organisation.
 Interviewers aim to determine if you can navigate the complexities of senior-level dynamics, blending confidence with a deep understanding of the broader business objectives.
 They are interested in your capacity to align your strategies with the company’s long-term goals, showcasing both your personal influence and strategic acumen.
 By probing your experience and approach, they want to see if you can adapt your methods to suit various senior stakeholders, demonstrating a nuanced understanding of their priorities and concerns.
 It’s about more than just getting your point across; it’s about doing so in a way that resonates with the decision-makers and aligns with the organisation’s vision.
 This question is an opportunity to illustrate your capability to think strategically and act decisively, ensuring your initiatives are not only heard but embraced at the highest levels.
+You can practice a range of common communication questions in this blog together with a video where you can practice answering communication questions.

 Networking and building strategic relationships